Removing State from Network Functions

 Ethernet Extension and Fabric path

 The fabric path allows network operators to design and implement a scalable Layer 2 fabric, allowing VLANs to help reduce the physical constraints on server location.
-It provides a high availability design with up to 16 active paths at layer 2, each path a 16-member port channel for Unicast and Multicast.
+It provides a high-availability design with up to 16 active paths at layer 2, with each path a 16-member port channel for Unicast and Multicast.

 This enables the MSDC networks to have flat typologies, separating nodes by a single hop ( equidistant endpoints ).
 Cisco has not targeted Fabric Path as a primary DCI solution as it does not have specific DCI functions compared to OTV and VPLS.